 Enabling the Google integration will ask you to authenticate against a Google Apps account.
 Once done, membership will be restricted to only members of the given Apps domain (i.e.

 The GitHub integration will authenticate against all organizations, and once complete prompt you for the organization which you wish to restrict access by.

 Sentry provides SAML2 based authentication which may be configured manually using the generic SAML2 provider, or a specific provider which provides defaults specific to that identity provider.

-substituted for your organization slug:
+[organization_slug] is substituted for your organization slug:

 In your OneLogin dashboard locate the Sentry app in the app catalog and add it to your organization.